 This latest best-selling work from John Sandford – number six in the Virgil Flowers series – bears all the characteristics of the author’s trademark mastery of suspense.
 The story unfolds unpredictably, and, for a change, even ends in surprise.
 Nonetheless, I think Sandford (or his editor) may have been asleep at the wheel on this one.
 With only a few exceptions, every character in this novel, major or minor, is described as “thin” – not “skinny,” “slender,” “rail-thin,” “emaciated,” “skeletal,” “reedy,” or “light-weight,” but simply “thin.”
 To my mind, this seems an abuse of the writer’s spare, colloquial style, and as an editor by nature I find it offensive.
 Anyway, do Minnesotans really eat that little?

-All told, Sandford has written 34 novels, including 22 in his “Prey” series, in which Lucas Davenport of the BCA is the central character and Virgil Flowers is usually in the supporting cast.
+As of this writing, Sandford has written 34 novels, including 22 in his “Prey” series, in which Lucas Davenport of the BCA is the central character and Virgil Flowers is usually in the supporting cast.
 In this blog I’ve previously reviewed Phantom Prey, Storm Prey, and Stolen Prey in the Davenport series and Shock Wave featuring Flowers.

 For additional reading